 Amid the concerns about the costs of higher education are the escalating prices of textbooks.
 According to the Census Bureau, the costs of college textbooks have risen 812% from 1978 to 2012.
 To alleviate students’ financial burdens, some educators have switched to library resources and/or openly licensed peer-reviewed materials (open educational resources, OER) in place of traditional textbooks.
 In addition to being free of charge to students, OER allow instructors to customize the content to suit their pedagogical needs and provide students with up-to-date information on the subject.
 As a 2016 survey of 16 studies of OER adoption in higher education found, "students generally achieve the same learning outcomes when OER are utilized and simultaneously save significant amounts of money."

-Contact Trey Conatser (email@example.com) from CELT or Adrian Ho (firstname.lastname@example.org) from UKY Libraries' Digital Initiatives with questions.
+Follow this link to register for the workshop.
+Contact Trey Conatser (firstname.lastname@example.org) from CELT or Adrian Ho (email@example.com) from UKY Libraries with questions.
 Coffee, water, and snacks will be served.
 Note: for this event, please bring a laptop or tablet.

 John Hilton III, "Open educational resources and college textbook choices: a review of research on efficacy and perceptions," in Educational Technology Research and Development, vol. 64, no.4, 2016, pp. 573–590.